|Vice Chancellor for Research:

 The applicant must be unconditionally accepted for admission to the Graduate School and be in good standing at Montana Tech.
-Completed Financial Award Application should be sent to the Graduate school program manager as part of the application packet.
-The Financial Aid Office can be contacted about federal assistance, loans and scholarships. the Financial Aid office is located in MG 207.
+The completed Financial Award Application should be sent to the Graduate school program manager as part of the application packet.
+The Financial Aid Office can be contacted about federal assistance, loans and scholarships.
+The Financial Aid office is located in SSC 3.126.

 To be eligible to receive financial assistance such as graduate teaching assistantships (GTA), graduate research assistantships (GRA), other student employment or tuition waivers, graduate students must be registered for a minimum of 6 credits at the 400 and 500 level.
 A lower minimum requirement can be requested only during the final semester, if the student is taking all of the remaining credits for the degree.
-Full-time for VA benefits and GI Bill is 6 credits for the Industrial Hygiene Distance Learning/Professional Track, Master of Engineering, and Project Engineering and Management programs for Fall & Spring semesters.
+Full-time for VA benefits and GI Bill is 6 credits for the Industrial Hygiene Distance Learning/Professional Track, Master of Engineering, and Project Engineering and Management programs for each of the Fall & Spring semesters.
 For summer, VA full-time is 3 credits.

 Assistantships are granted for teaching or research and require a prescribed number of hours of work on a specified project.
 Assistantship holders must be admitted to the Graduate School and be registered each semester the assistantship is held.

-Teaching assistants often assist in teaching one or more sections of an undergraduate class or laboratory, leading discussion sessions, grading student work or lead tutoring sessions.
+Teaching assistants generally assist in teaching one or more sections of an undergraduate class or laboratory, lead discussion sessions, grade student work or lead tutoring sessions.
 Research assistants may be assigned to a research project being conducted by a faculty or staff member.
-Research done on an assistantship may or may not be applied to the student’s thesis, depending on the type of research, the applicability to the degree program and the terms of the assistantship.
+Research done through an assistantship may or may not be applied to the student's thesis, depending on the type of research, the applicability to the degree program and the terms of the assistantship.

-The work requirement for a full teaching assistantship is 20 hours per week.
-The work requirement for a full-time research assistant is 20 hours per week.
-The academic course load that an assistant may take is subject to the advice of the assistant’s advisor or thesis supervisor.
-Any regular graduate student, registered for 6 or more hours of graduate level courses during a regular semester or three hours during the summer, who is working on a research project in relation to his or her thesis, is qualified for support under the research project as a research assistant if extramural financial support is available from the particular project to pay salary and benefits.
-Continuing graduate students, who are registered for 6 or more credits in the subsequent Fall semester may be paid as graduate level research assistants during the summer with a maximum of 40 hours per week if they are not enrolled in Summer courses.
+The work requirement for a full graduate teaching assistantship is 20 hours per week.
+The work requirement for a full research assistantship is 20 hours per week.
+The academic course load that a graduate assistant may take is subject to the advice of the advisor or thesis supervisor.
+Any regular graduate student, registered for 6 or more hours of graduate level courses during a regular semester or three hours during the summer, who is working on a research project in relation to his or her thesis, is qualified for support under the research project as a research assistant if extramural financial support is available from the particular project to pay the stipend.
+Continuing graduate students, who are registered for 6 or more credits in the subsequent Fall semester may be graduate research assistants during the summer with a maximum of 40 hours per week if they are not enrolled in Summer courses.

 Graduate Tuition Waivers

 Resident and non-resident tuition may be waived for qualified graduate students.
 Fees are the responsibility of the student.
-Graduate students applying for tuition waivers may do so by checking the appropriate box on the financial award form which accompanies the application form.
-Eligibility to continue these awards is determined by the Department and is based upon the following criteria: satisfactory progress towards the degree, maintaining at least a 3.0 Grade Point Average, and continued registration for at least 6 credits at the 400-500 level for the duration of these awards.
+Graduate students applying for tuition waivers may do so by checking the appropriate box on the financial award form, which accompanies the application form.
+Eligibility to continue these awards is determined by the Department and is based upon the following criteria: satisfactory progress towards the degree, maintaining at least a 3.0 Grade Point Average, and continued registration for at least 6 credits at the 400-500 level for the duration of the award.
 Contact the Graduate School Office for further information.